Home Compare DD vs KBCA.BR

 Profitability

-On profitability, the gap still runs the same way: DuPont de Nemours, Inc. sits near the top of the group, while KBC Ancora SA remains in the weaker half.
+On profitability, DuPont de Nemours, Inc. is positioned higher in the group, while KBC Ancora SA is closer to the middle.

 Valuation — Dominant Gap